Refrigeration Monitoring

 3. Refrigerant type

-Using low-GWP alternatives or improper combinations of chemical refrigerants can increase leak rate.
+Using low-GWP alternatives or improper combinations of chemical refrigerants can increase the leak rate.

 4. Operating conditions